 - Preheat the oven to 250 degrees Fahrenheit and line two baking sheets with parchment paper.

 - Make your popcorn.
-Add your coconut oil to a large pan or dutch oven and melt over medium heat.
+Add your coconut oil to a large pot or dutch oven and melt over medium heat.
 Add 3 popcorn kernels and place the lid over the pan.
 Once they pop, the oil is ready.
 Add the remaining popcorn kernels, spreading out evenly over the bottom of the pan in a single layer.
 Cover with a lid and allow kernels to pop.
 Shake/agitate the pan around a few times while it pops to make sure all the kernels get popped.
-Once done, pick out any kernels that didn't pop (you can do this by transferring them to a bowl or baking sheet).
+Once done, pick out any kernels that didn't pop (you can do this by transferring the popcorn to a large bowl or baking sheet).

-- Spead the caramel popcorn out on the two baking sheets lined with parchment paper.
-The popcorn can be touching, but have it in a single layer.
+- Coat popcorn in caramel sauce.
+Add your popcorn to the saucepan the caramel sauce is in.
+Using a spatula, carefully mix well to combine, making sure to evenly coat all the pieces.
+Pour the mixture out on your lined baking sheets, spreading out in a single layer.
 The more spread out it is, the crispier it will get.
 If there is extra caramel sauce in the pan, use a spatula to drizzle it over the popcorn.

-- Bake for 30-35 minutes at 250 degrees Fahrenheit, stirring once halfway through.
-Enjoy it warm or let cool completely before storing it!
-As it cools, it will crispy up more.
+- Enjoy!
+Enjoy it warm or let cool completely before storing or transferring it.
+As it cools, it will crisp up more.

 notes

-- As the caramel sauce cools, it will thicken some.
-You don't want to cool too much as it's easier to mix when it's warm.
+- as the caramel sauce cools, it will thicken some.
+You don’t want to cool too much as it’s easier to mix when it’s warm.
 A few minutes to cool is just enough!

-- Make sure your baking sheets are spread out in the oven.
+- make sure your baking sheets are spread out in the oven.
 Either leave enough room between baking racks or if your oven is big enough, place both sheets on the same rack.
 This allows for even airflow to cook the caramel popcorn.

-- You can bake longer if you like.
+- you can bake longer if you like.
 The longer you bake, the crispier it will get.

-- Once popped, the popcorn makes about 10 cups.
+- once popped, the popcorn makes about 10 cups.
 After it is mixed with the caramel sauce and cooked, it makes 5 1/2 cups.

 nutrition